VanRijnLab/mfadts/output/03_plot_results.md

 tau_24h <- lr_tau[n_windows == 25 & window == 17, tau]
 ```

-The optimal threshold for the 24h interval is -4.702159, quite similar
-to the optimal threshold for the whole data set.
-The model’s predictions
-also look very
+The optimal threshold for the 24h interval is -4.702159, quite similar to the optimal threshold for the whole data set.
+The model's predictions also look very similar.
-similar.

 ``` r
 pred_tau_24h <- predict_recall(seq_list = d_seq_list_single, tau = tau_24h)